sparkiabox/myplc/README.md

 # How We Manage Files

 - **src/**: Contains the source code developed to build the `myplc` library.
-- **tests/**: Holds test programs used to validate the library’s functionality.
 - **samples/**: Includes standalone sample programs that work independently of the environment.
+- **Makefile**: We’ll release a CMake file soon to automate installation and library setup.
-- **CMake**: We’ll release a CMake file soon to automate installation and library setup.
+- **user_code**: We’ll release a CMake file soon to automate installation and library setup.

 # Our Roadmap